 The curriculum focuses on developing a Business Model Canvas that is comprised of nine key elements needed to qualify the commercial viability of inventions and to define product solutions.
 Through this process, teams of investigators develop a better understanding of the necessary requirements for product commercialization.
 The goal is to increase their knowledge and skill to result in advancing their technology to market.
 A key expectation is that the investigative team “get out of the lab” to conduct interviews and test the commercial value of their innovations.

-The business model canvas will be different for every product.
-The key elements are listed in linked diagram, and examples of aspects to be considered in each category are listed below.
-This is by no means a comprehensive list.
+The biomedical business model canvas will be different for every product.
+Examples of aspects to be considered in each section are listed below.

 - Intellectual property/exclusivity